 Entering and Leaving The Country

-New students may enter the U. up to 30 days before the start date listed on their valid I-20 or DS-2019.
-Some students go through a process called Special Registration when they enter the US.
-To learn about current Special Registration requirements, please contact the International Student Advisor or visit the USCIS website at www.uscis.gov.
+New students may enter the US up to 30 days before the program start date listed on their valid I-20 or DS-2019.

-F-1 students who withdraw from school with approval from International Programs have a 15-day grace period to leave the US.
-If International Programs did not authorize the withdrawal, the student has no grace period and must leave the US immediately.
+F-1 students who withdraw from school with approval from the Office of International Programs have a 15-day grace period to leave the US.
+If the Office of International Programs did not authorize the withdrawal, the student has no grace period and must leave the US immediately.

 Name and Address Reporting

-Students must notify International Programs and the USCIS of any new name or address within 10 days of that change.
+Students must notify the Office of International Programs of any address changes within 10 days of that change.
 Students must provide their physical home address.
 If it is impossible to receive mail at a physical address, students may also provide a mailing address.
 Students must notify the Office of International Programs and USCIC of an name changes within 10 days of that change.